UBC-MDS/your_happy_place/README.md

 The founders of the YHP -

-Aldo Saltoa Barros (\@aldojasb),
+ - Aldo Saltoa Barros (\@aldojasb),

- Rada Wilinofsky (\@Radascript),
+ - Rada Rudyak (\@Radascript),

- Yair Guterman (\@gutermanyair).
+ - Yair Guterman (\@gutermanyair).

 Friends from our time in graduate school at UBC.
 We are a dedicated and hard working team that always strives to produce the best products for the publics use!.

 # Get involved